shubham-spr/interesting-tweets-finder/README.md

 # Interesting Tweets Finder

 ## Description
-Interesting Tweets Finder is a simple application that shows how various microservices can interact together to build a a big, powerful, persistent, reliable and scalable distributed system with java spring framework.
+Interesting Tweets Finder is a simple application that shows how various microservices can interact together to build a big, powerful, persistent, reliable and scalable distributed system with java spring framework.

 ## Technology Stack